brandonyee-cs/Loss-Function-Library/README.md

 <img><img src='Resources/MBE.jpg'>

 In the field of machine learning, this occurs far less frequently than its equivalent.
 The main distinction between this and MSE is that we don't use absolute values.
 Given that positive and negative errors may cancel each other out, vigilance is obviously warranted.
-It could identify if the model has positive or negative bias, even though it would be less accurate in practice.
+It could identify if the model has a positive or negative bias, even though it would be less accurate in practice.

 ### Implementation